I can ferment anything - or at least try to. All right, that is of course baloney. What is no nonsense is my passion to experiment with fermentation.

 Katsu is a Japanese dish that consists of a piece of meat, usually chicken, or vegetables.
 It is first breaded, then fried and cut into strips.
 It is usually served with a sauce.

-That my name is Schnitzel is actually quite accurate.
-In my family we always ate homecooked meals with a lot of love, the kitchen table was the center of our family and my mother was a fantastic cook, just like her mother.
-This has fortunately passed on to me and so my recipes for ferments and the flavor combinations taste really delicious.
+The fact that my name is cutlet is actually quite fitting.
+As a family, we cooked and ate at home every day, the kitchen table was the epicenter of our family, and my mother was a fantastic cook, as was her mother.
+Fortunately, this has been passed on to me and so my recipes for ferments and the flavor combinations taste really delicious.

 You don't believe me?
 Then you might just have to try it yourself 😆